How to Make Halloween Sustainable

 - Shop second-hand!
 Put the creativity back into costume-making and source your pieces from second-hand shops.
 Not only is it way cheaper, but you’ll be giving those clothes a second lease on life.
 The things you can find in a second-hand shop are truly inspiring and will bring out the inner child in you!
 Grab some friends and make a day out of it.

 - Read the entire post on Halloween costumes here for more ideas

 You might also like: Why Halloween Costumes Are Scarier Than You Think

 Please stay away from fake spiderwebs!
 The cotton-like material is meant to mimic spiderwebs and is a very popular Halloween decoration item.
 Unfortunately, it is often made from plastic fibres and is extremely harmful.
 Not only is the material itself a problem (micro-fibres that inevitably get released into our environment and that end up in oceans and waterways), but wildlife such as birds, rodents, and insects get trapped and tangled in it (like a real spiderweb), and can often die.
-Please check your neighbours homes at least twice a day to see if any living things are stuck in it!
+Please check your neighbours’ homes at least twice a day to see if any living things are stuck in their fake spiderweb decorations!

 What can you do?

 - Go eco with your decorations and opt for things that are biodegradable, sourced from nature, or long-lasting.
 Forage for things like naturally-fallen leaves, sticks, branches.